 At the Lamberton Conservancy, you can find a multitude of plant species from tropical rain forests to desert environments.
-Circling back to the seasonal highlights of Highland Park, a section of Lamberton changes each season to showcase the beauty of New York’s seasons.
-At Warner Castle & Estate Gardens, you can tour a beautiful property, landscaped by Frederick Law Olmsted Sr. In 1930, the Alling DeForest Sunken Gardens were included in the Warner Castle & Estate Gardens.
+A section of Lamberton changes each season to showcase the beauty of New York’s seasons.
+At Warner Castle & Estate Gardens, you can tour a beautiful property, landscaped by Olmsted.
+In 1930, the Alling DeForest Sunken Gardens were included in the Warner Castle & Estate Gardens.

 The Vietnam Veterans Memorial of Greater Rochester, allows you to reflect on the war and the soldiers who fought in it.
 There are 280 bollards at the memorial that represent the soldiers who did not return from Vietnam.